 NAC is indicated for patients who are known to or suspected to have acutely ingested a toxic amount of acetaminophen and who have a serum acetaminophen level that is at or above the probable toxicity line on the Rumack-Matthew nomogram (Figure 1).
-It may also be used for patients who have a chronic ingestion of toxic doses of acetaminophen and evidence of liver damage.
+NAC may also be used for patients who have a chronic ingestion of toxic doses of acetaminophen and evidence of liver damage.

 NAC can be given IV or orally.
 The two forms are equally effective, but the oral formulation requires three days of treatment (compared to 21 hours for the IV formulation) and is more difficult for the patient to tolerate and the staff to manage.
-The dose for the oral preparation is 140 mg/kg, followed in four hours by 70 mg/kg given every four hours to a total of 17 doses.
+Regardless of delivery method, guidelines recommend the chosen regimen should deliver at least 300 mg/kg IV or orally during the first 20 to 24 hours of treatment [51; 76].
+The dose for the oral preparation is 140 mg/kg, followed in four hours by 70 mg/kg given every four hours to a total of 17 doses; if emesis occurs within one hour of administration, the dose should be readministered [51].
 Oral NAC is available as a liquid or an effervescent tablet.

-The current, FDA-approved IV protocol involves an initial dose of 100 mg/kg IV, infused over 60 minutes, followed by 50 mg/kg IV infused in over four hours.
+The current, FDA-approved IV protocol involves an initial dose of 150 mg/kg IV, infused over 60 minutes, followed by 50 mg/kg IV infused in over four hours.
 Finally, 100 mg/kg IV is infused over 16 hours.
 These infusions should be given consecutively, with no gap [51; 66].
 Several hours before the third infusion will be completed, a serum acetaminophen level, liver function, and international normalized ratio (INR) should be assessed.
 If there is measurable serum acetaminophen or if the liver function tests and/or INR are abnormally elevated, NAC therapy should be continued.
 In situations of a massive acetaminophen overdose, the IV NAC protocol may be altered, with higher doses of NAC administered [67].
-In addition, research has shown that a two-infusion protocol-200 mg/kg over four hours followed by 100 mg/kg over 16 hours-may decrease the number of hypersensitivity reactions [68].
+In addition, research has shown that a two-infusion protocol-200 mg/kg over four hours followed by 100 mg/kg over 16 hours-may decrease the number of hypersensitivity reactions [51; 68].